 MICRO SOCCER EXPLAINED

-that the game is age-appropriate, easy to learn, and FUN.
+Soccer simplifies the rules so that the game is easy to learn, age-appropriate, and FUN.
 This provides an environment where the players can develop their soccer skills and will learn over time where to position themselves on the field.
-By letting the kids learn at their own rate, without the pressure to perform, they will become life-long lovers of the game.
+By letting the kids learn at their own pace, without the pressure to perform, they will become life-long lovers of the game.

 We want every season to be enjoyable for both your child and you.
 Before the season begins, make sure you read "Parent & Player Reponsibilities".
 It sets forth expectations that you and your child should strive for to make this the best Micro Soccer season yet!

 Micro Soccer is part of Flagstaff Soccer Club - the premier soccer development and experience in Flagstaff.
 If you want to explore more information about Micro Soccer: Click here to read details about this season's program, choose another topic from the "MICRO SOCCER" main menu at the top of the page, or feel free to e-mail the Micro Soccer Director with any questions that you may have.